-Wyoming schools will be first identified for comprehensive support, as appropriate, beginning in 2018-19 and every third year thereafter.
-Identification of schools will be based on performance in 2017-18.
+Wyoming schools will be first identified for comprehensive support and improvement beginning in 2018-19.
+Identification of schools will be based on performance during 2017-18 and at least once every three years thereafter.

 e.
 Targeted Support and Improvement.
 Describe the State's methodology for annually identifying any school with one or more "consistently underperforming" subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including the definition used by the State to determine consistent underperformance.
 (ESEA section 1111(c)(4)(C)(iii))